wp-plugins/wp-email-template/readme.txt

 = Email Sending Options =

-Introduced in Version 1.1.2, almost 2 years after the initial launched WP Email Template.
-During that 2 years we noticed that the biggest issue users have are:
+The biggest issue users have are:

 * Email Spammers make successful email delivery a very complicated and specialized function.
 * WordPress by default uses your web hosts local mail server to send all WordPress and plugin generated emails.